Readit News logoReadit News

 That aside, Premium Lite is for people who use YouTube for the video content (as opposed to only for the audio), which is most people.

-latsu · 6 months ago
+latsu · a year ago

 I'm pretty sure this is a re-launch of the lite tier they already had in lower income countries at a higher price, instead of making a tier for people that don't like ads and also don't use Youtube as their primary music platform.

-pentaphobe · 6 months ago
+pentaphobe · a year ago

 Spot on - they woulda had me if they'd allowed background